The Great Mecca Feast: Release and reception

 The Great Mecca Feast was shown in the Dutch East Indies as early as 17 August 1928, when it was screened at Decca Park in Batavia.
-Such screenings were unusual for documentaries produced in the Indies; Ray suggests that the only film to receive similar theatrical showings was Willy Mullens' De Pest Op Java (The Plague in Java, 1926).
+Such screenings were unusual for documentaries produced in the Indies; Ray suggests that the only other film to receive similar theatrical showings was Willy Mullens's De Pest Op Java (The Plague in Java, 1926).
 Krugers began preparations for a European screening soon after.
-He and his family departed for the Netherlands on 12 September 1928, hoping that the film would eventually become known enough for screening at the Paris Colonial Exposition.
+He and his family departed for the Netherlands on 12 September 1928, hoping that the film would gain sufficient recognition for screening at the 1931 Paris Colonial Exposition.

-The documentary had its European premiere at the Stadsgehoorzaal in Leiden, the Netherlands, on 8 November 1928.
-This screening was attended by numerous Dutch socialites, including Princess Juliana, Minister of the Colonies Jacob Christiaan Koningsberger, and former Governor-General of the Dutch East Indies Alexander Idenburg; many attendees were members of the Oriental Society in the Netherlands.
-The film was given an introduction by Dutch Orientalist Christiaan Snouck Hurgronje, the leader of the Society, who highlighted the importance of the hajj pilgrimage in Islam.
-Several of the photographs taken by Krugers were used as marketing material, and the film was later promoted by the government.
+The documentary's European première was at the Stadsgehoorzaal in Leiden, the Netherlands, on 8 November 1928.
+This screening was attended by Dutch socialites including Princess Juliana, Minister of the Colonies Jacob Christiaan Koningsberger, and former Governor-General of the Dutch East Indies Alexander Idenburg.
+Many attendees were members of the Oriental Society in the Netherlands.
+The film was given an introduction by Christiaan Snouck Hurgronje, the leader of the Society, who highlighted the importance of the Hajj pilgrimage in Islam.
+Several photographs taken by Krugers were used as marketing material and the film was promoted by the Dutch government.

 Newspaper reception of the film was generally positive, with much interest in the perceived "forbiddenness" of the site.
 One newspaper claimed:

 [Passing as Muslim] gave the opportunity to make recordings of the saintly of the saints, whereby one can now see images which otherwise remain completely hidden from the non-Mohammadans...
 Upon discovery, he certainly would have received the death penalty.

 Other elements of the film received praise.
-Het Vaderland highlighted the natural beauty of the Erythraean Sea, as well as the film's views of Mecca itself.
+Het Vaderland highlighted the natural beauty of the Erythraean Sea and the film's views of Mecca.
 De Tijd reported that audiences followed the show with interest, and that Krugers had "turned everything into a nice whole".
 The Nieuwe Haarlemsche Courant emphasized the importance of Snouck Hurgronje's introduction, which it summarized in its review, for contextualizing the film.
-Several newspapers, however, criticized the film's technical aspects, including its lighting and pacing.
+Several newspapers criticized the film's technical aspects, including its lighting and pacing, as well as perceived redundancies in its presentation.